cavilosa/Publishing-House/README.md

             "success": False
     }

-On successfull deletion JSON object will be returned:
+On successful deletion JSON object will be returned:

     {
         "success": True,